Bare-knuckle boxing: Techniques

 Early fighting had no written rules.
 There were no weight divisions or round limits and no referee, resulting in very chaotic fights.
-An early account of boxing was published in Nottingham, 1713, by Sir Thomas Parkyns, 2nd Baronet, a landowner in Bunny, Nottinghamshire, who had practised the techniques he described.
-The article, a single page in his manual of wrestling and fencing, Progymnasmata: The inn-play, or Cornish-hugg wrestler, described a system of headbutting, punching, eye-gouging, chokes, and hard throws, not recognized in boxing today.
+An early account of boxing was published in Nottingham in 1713 by Sir Thomas Parkyns, 2nd Baronet, a landowner in Bunny, Nottinghamshire, who had practised the techniques he described.
+The article, a single page in his manual of wrestling and fencing, Progymnasmata: The inn-play, or Cornish-hugg wrestler, described a system of headbutting, punching, eye-gouging, chokes, and hard throws that are not recognised in boxing today.
 Consequently, there were no round limits to fights.
 When a man could not come to scratch, he would be declared loser and the fight would be brought to a halt.
 Fights could also end if broken up beforehand by crowd riot, police interference or chicanery, or if both men were willing to accept that the contest was a draw.
 While fights could have enormous numbers of rounds, the rounds in practice could be quite short with fighters pretending to go down from minor blows to take advantage of the 30-second rest period.

-Even though Broughton's era brought rules to make boxing more civilized, there were still many moves in this era that are illegal in today's gloved boxing.
-That being said, there were also new revolutionary techniques that were formulated during this time.
-Grappling was allowed and many favored the use of cross-buttocks throw and suplexes, although grabs below the waist were illegal.
+Even though the Broughton Rules attempted to make boxing more civilized, there were still many techniques in this era that are illegal in today's gloved boxing.
+However, there were also new revolutionary moves, still in-use today, that were formulated during that time.
+Grappling was allowed and many favored the use of cross-buttock throw and suplexes, although grabs below the waist were prohibited.
 Clinching, known as chancery, were also legal and in-use.
-Fibbing, where a boxer grabs hold of an opponent by the neck or hair and pummel him multiple times, were allowed.
+Fibbing, where a boxer grabs hold of an opponent by the neck or hair before pummeling him multiple times, were allowed.
 The traditional bare-knuckle boxing stance was actually designed to combat against the use of grappling as well as block punching.
 Kicking was also allowed in boxing at that time, with William "Bendigo" Thompson being an expert in kicks during his fight with Ben Caunt, and the Lancanshire Navigator using purring kicks in his battle with Tom Cribb.

 It was during classical pugilism where many famous boxing techniques were invented.
-Samuel Elias was the first to invent a punch that would later become known as the uppercut.
-Tom Spring popularized the use of the left hook and created a technique called the "Harlequin Step" where he would put himself just within reach of his opponent, then avoiding the instinctive punch while simultaneously delivering one himself, basically inventing the boxing feint.
-Daniel Mendoza would become the inventor of the outboxer-style of boxing.
+Samuel Elias was the first to invent a punch that later became known as the uppercut.
+Tom Spring popularized the use of the left hook and created a technique called the "Harlequin Step", where he would put himself just within reach of his opponent, then avoiding the instinctive punch while simultaneously delivering one himself; basically inventing the boxing feint.
+Daniel Mendoza also popularized the outboxer-style of boxing.